M/V American Courage

 The M/V American Courage is powered by two 3500 HP General Motors Electro Motive Division (EMD) diesel engines.
 The vessel uses a conveyor system below its cargo holds to transport cargo to an inclined conveyor system that elevates the cargo to the deck-mounted boom conveyor.
 For maneuvering in port, the vessel is equipped with 1,000 HP bow and 600 HP stern thrusters.

 The M/V American Courage is used in general trades, transporting iron ore pellets, coal and limestone.
+This vessel is currently bareboat chartered to a third-party freight carrier.

 |Midsummer Draft (MS)||27'-11 7/8"|